Deividev365/git/README.md

-# Comands for sending a file from your local project to the github
+# Comands for sending a file from your local project to the github :octocat:

 ### git init
 ### git remote add origin (file url from github respository)